NerdyGriffin/DSC_UI/README.md

 NOTE: This project is currently a work-in-progress.
 Not all features have been implemented and all code may be subject to change.

+## Setup Instructions

+Plug in the DAQ Box to the computer via a USB cable.
+Run the command `daqlist("ni")` in the Command Window to ensure the DAQ Box is detected and the NI drivers/software are installed and running.

+If the NI-DAQmx driver is not installed, then the output of this commands will say `Unable to detect 'ni' hardware:`
+In this case, read through the output message in the Command Window and follow the `Add-On Explorer` link provided in the last sentence of that message.
+This should open the appropriate page of the Add-On Explorer window where you can click `Install` to allow MATLAB to install the necessary drivers.

 ## Graphic UI Instructions

 To run the Graphical User Interface (GUI), run the file Run_DSC_GUI.m or `cd` to